-We offer cylinders of calibration gas at known concentration and ampoules for ammonia (NH3) at 100ppm and1.000 ppm and using these constitute a quantifiedbumptest. the gas onto the sensor and force it into alarm.
+We offer cylinders of calibration gas at known concentration and ampoules for ammonia (NH3) at 100ppm and1.000 ppm and using these constitute a quantified bump test.
+If Calibration Gas is not available you can carry out a non-quantified bump test using a gas cigarette lighter.
+By cracking the valve open without igniting the gas, you release the gas onto the sensor and force it into alarm.
 Check that alarm lights and relays are activated.